PramitPal-oss/Git-GitHub-Tutorial/GitNote.md

 4. start working the project.

 5. `git add .` => `git commit -m "<commit message>"` => `git push` .
 Because the remote and upstream already set to the branch so `git push` command will works here. or You can use `git push origin <branch name>`.

-`git branch -r`(Run git branch -r to view the remote branches our local repository knows about.)
-Expected O/p : origin/master `git fetch origin`(fetch all the chnages but doesn't messed up our working directry)
+6. `git branch -r` => Run git branch -r to view the remote branches our local repository knows about.
+Expected O/p : origin/master

+7. `git fetch origin` => fetch all the chnages but doesn't messed up our working directry

-`git fetch origin <branchName>` (fetch all the chnages in a perticular but doesn't messed up our working directry) `git checkout <branch Name from git branch -r>`: Example :`git checkout origin/fantasy` (for check chnages on that branch)
+8. `git fetch origin <branchName>` => fetch all the chnages in a perticular but doesn't messed up our working directry.

+9. `git checkout <branch Name from git branch -r>` => Example :`git checkout origin/fantasy` for check chnages on that branch.

-`git switch <branchname>`(switch to that branch)
+10. `git switch <branchname>` => switch to that branch.

-`git pull origin <branch name>` (fetch and merge all the changes in our working directry and working branch.
+11. `git pull origin <branch name>` => fetch and merge all the changes in our working directry and working branch.
 So becareful about that this will merge changes in current branch.
-If don't want that just change the branch to anyother using `git switch <branch name>` )
+If don't want that just change the branch to anyother using `git switch <branch name>`.

+# GIT REBASE :

+There are two main ways to use the git rebase command:

+- as an alternative to merging
+- as a cleanup tool

+`git rebase <branch Name>` : Suppose we have two branches master and feature.
+And two developer works on that two branch.
+So Each and every time the feature branch developer need the changes happening on master branch.
+So he just merge all the time.
+This makes his commit history messy.
+Insted of merging he can use `rebase`.
+We can instead rebase the feature branch onto the master branch.
+This moves the entire feature branch so that it BEGINS at the tip of the master branch.
+All of the work is still there, but **we have re-written history**.
+Instead of using a merge commit, rebasing rewrites history by creating new commits for each of the original feature branch commits.

+**Why Rebase?**
+We get a much cleaner project history.
+No unnecessary merge commits!
+We end up with a linear project history.